Ekumen-OS/beluga/tools/README.md

 # Tools

-Repository-level tools for static analysis, code coverage and documentation generation for Beluga.
+Repository-level tools for static analysis, code coverage, and documentation generation for Beluga.

 See the [getting started](../GETTING_STARTED.md) tutorial to create a development container where you can run the following commands.